kago1988/precision-recall-explained/README.md

 REC = 990 / (990 + 0) = 1
 ```

 Our predictor would have a very high accuracy of 99%.
-A precision of 99%.
-And a recall of 100%.
+A very high precision of 99%.
+And a perfect recall of 100%.
 Precision can be seen as a measure of quality, and recall as a measure of quantity:
 **A system with high precision might leave some good items out, but what it returns is of high quality.
 A system with high recall might give you a lot of duds, but it also returns most of the good items.**